RoachCodes/Data-Structures-and-Algorithms/README.md

 2. LAB 2
   Has programs implemented using C++ and invloves the use of arrays, structures and classes to solve various problems.
   Each program has its own example usage after the Code.
+3. QUIZ 2
+  Has algorithms implmented in C++ to slove queries on linkes lists